fabiocannizzo/FastBinarySearch/README.md

 Since then the code has been refactored to be usable as a header-only library.
 It is very easy to use the library, it only takes a few lines of code.
 Just include BinSearch.h, create a search engine, profit.
 A demo program is provided in the source/demo subdirectory.

 A C and a Fortran simple API with external memory management are also available.
-They only allow to use a small subset of the features in the library and have been designed specifically to support future inclusion of these features in the NAG library.
+They only allow to use a small subset of the features in the library and have been designed specifically to support inclusion of these features in the NAG library (nag routine m01ndc, https://www.nag.co.uk/numeric/nl/nagdoc_27/clhtml/m01/m01ndc.html).

 Some performance test results are available below.